June 2008 San Francisco general election

-The June 2008 San Francisco general elections were held on June 3, 2008 in San Francisco, California.
+The June 2008 San Francisco general elections were held on June 3, 2008, in San Francisco, California.
 The elections included the primaries of two seats in the United States House of Representatives, one seat to the California State Senate, two seats to the California State Assembly, seats to various parties' county central committees, one seat to the San Francisco County Superior Court, two California ballot propositions, and eight San Francisco ballot measures.

+A total of 173,035 votes were counted, representing 40.22% of registered voters in San Francisco.

 Superior Court

 As no candidate had more than 50% of the votes, a runoff election was held between the two highest vote-getting candidates in the November 2008 election.